 Santa Fe is a city located in Santa Fe County New Mexico.
-Santa Fe has a 2020 population of 86,099.
-Santa Fe is currently growing at a rate of 0.55% annually and its population has increased by 6.28% since the most recent census, which recorded a population of 81,012 in 2010.
+With a 2020 population of 91,417, it is the 4th largest city in New Mexico and the 401st largest city in the United States.
+Santa Fe is currently growing at a rate of 2.19% annually and its population has increased by 4.47% since the most recent census, which recorded a population of 87,505 in 2020.
+Spanning over 52 miles, Santa Fe has a population density of 1,750 people per square mile.

 The average household income in Santa Fe is $83,289 with a poverty rate of 14.31%.
 The median rental costs in recent years comes to $1,125 per month, and the median house value is $290,800.
 The median age in Santa Fe is 44.1 years, 41.4 years for males, and 46.1 years for females.